Skin Cancer Treatments in Boca Raton, FL

 We cannot stress enough that early detection makes skin cancer one of the most treatable forms of cancer.
 Treatment depends on the form of skin cancer you have.

 Basal Cell Carcinoma Treatment.
 There are several factors that affect what type of treatment we recommend to treat your basal cell carcinoma.
-Most often, this type of skin cancer is treated with an electrodessication and curettage (ED&C), where he removes the surface of the skin then “burn” the base of the basal cell carcinoma with an electric needle.
-Other options are a surgical excision to remove the cancerous tissue and Mohs surgery where he shaves off thin layers of skin until all abnormal cells are removed.
+Most often, this type of skin cancer is treated with an electrodessication and curettage (ED&C), where the dermatologist removes the surface of the skin then “burns” the base of the basal cell carcinoma with an electric needle.
 Treatments such as freezing, topical creams and medications are sometimes recommended although medications are only suggested for more advanced cases.

 Squamous Cell Carcinoma Treatment.
 There are several options to treat squamous cell carcinoma including surgery, topical medications or laser therapy.
-With surgery, electrodessication and curettage, surgical excision and Mohs surgery are typically performed.
-For more advanced cases, he may recommend laser therapy and photodynamic therapy.
+With surgery, electrodessication and curettage, and surgical excision is typically performed.
+For more advanced cases, a doctor may recommend laser therapy and photodynamic therapy.